 She started her career as a commercial lawyer and has a Masters in Sustainability Leadership.
 She has two amazing teenage children who are neurodiverse.

 Dr Magnus Schoeman

-Magnus is the Head of Financial Services, UK&I and Global Client Executive Partner in Atos.
+Before joining AWS, Magnus was the Head of Financial Services, UK&I and Global Client Executive Partner in Atos.
 His background spans 20 years of experience in leading client relationships through growth and transformation in a range of sectors (Financial Services, Insurance, Public Sector, Retail, Health, Transport and Logistics, Industrial Minerals).

 Magnus has a PhD in Microbiology from Imperial College, London University.
 He is a visiting lecturer at Cranfield School of Management where he specialises in innovation management.
 In his spare time, he authors a blog on rainforest conservation and enjoys running and cooking.
 Magnus has a personal interest in autism through his older son being diagnosed at an early age.

-Nick is a Partner at Ridgeway Partners.
+Nick is a Senior Managing Director at Teneo within its People Advisory division (formerly known as Ridgeway).
 He is a headhunter, a keen sportsman, a passionate believer in the value of teams, and the critical importance of diversity to sustainable success.

 Through direct family experience, he has learnt more about neurodiversity in recent years and is an advocate for this precious resource in the modern work-place.
 Nick has over 30 years of experience in international banking and finance.
-After leaving HSBC where he was a Managing Director, he joined Ridgeway Partners in 2011 and today advises on leadership roles across banking, asset management (including private equity), and the broader infrastructure of wholesale financial markets.
+After leaving HSBC where he was a Managing Director, he joined Ridgeway Partners in 2011 (now known as Teneo People Advisory) and today advises on leadership roles across banking, asset management (including private equity), and the broader infrastructure of wholesale financial markets.